-One way to introduce preschoolers to collage crafts for kids is to provide a outline of an object so that they can fill it with shapes or small pieces of paper.
-Here is a e-book in PDF form that you can download.
+One way to introduce preschoolers to collage crafts for kids is to provide an outline of an object so that they can fill it with shapes or small pieces of paper.
+Here is a FREE e-book in PDF form that you can download.

 In the book you will find pictures of;

 Here are some ways to use the shape book to make collage crafts for kids;